 Late cancellations or reschedules adversely affect the Clinic, the hospital other patients awaiting surgery.
 Patients wishing to cancel or reschedule surgery after a schedule has been agreed will be asked to forfeit some or all of their payments made to cover the Clinic’s costs of doing so, even when they intend to commit to surgery at a later date.
 We will refund any moneys paid only on the following basis, relative to the agreed surgery date:

-- Cancellation more than 90 days notice given : Full refund of deposit given
+- Cancellation with more than 90 days notice: Full refund of all money paid.

-- Cancellation between 89 days and 60 days notice given : 50% refund of deposit given
+- Cancellation with between 89 days and 60 days notice: Patient forfeits 50% of deposit.
+Balance of payments made refunded to patient.

-- Cancellation with less than 30 days notice : Patient forfeits deposit
+- Cancellation with less than 7 days notice: Patient forfeits 50% of price of operation

-- Rescheduling with greater than 60 days notice : No effect; deposit paid is transferred to preferred reschedule date
+- Rescheduling with greater than 90 days notice.
+No effect; all payments made are transferred to preferred reschedule date

-- Reschedule with between 60 and 30 days notice : 50% refund of deposit given, balance of deposit transferred to preferred reschedule date
+- Reschedule with between 60 and 30 days notice: 30% of deposit retained by Clinic.
+Balance of payments made are transferred to preferred reschedule date

 In personal circumstances of a proven extremely urgent nature, the Clinic may give individual consideration to applying a different rate.